Professor Graham Le Gros made a Companion of the New Zealand Order of Merit in the 2014 Queen's Birthday HonoursFind out more

 Through challenging times of funding shortfalls and the 'brain drain' of our talented young scientists overseas, we have proudly upheld our original commitment to quality of work, honesty of purpose and strength of endeavour.

-Today our scientists are recognised internationally for their leading research into the development of more effective immunotherapies and treatments for cancer, asthma and allergy, arthritis, multiple sclerosis and infectious disease.
+Today our scientists are recognised internationally for their leading research into the development of more effective immunotherapies and treatments for cancer, asthma and allergy, multiple sclerosis and infectious disease.

 My father, Len Malaghan, was diagnosed with Hodgkin’s disease in 1962.
 Len’s t...
 Read more

 Pictured above: Paul Collins and his father Tom Virtually overnight, the 1987 share ...
 Read more